serip12/vdr_pi/README.md

 # vdr\_pi README

-A record and replay plugin for OpenCPN.
+A record and replay plugin for ITS.

 More user info: https://opencpn.org/OpenCPN/plugins/vdr.html